An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 Parrots are usually alert and react strongly to loud or startling noises.

 Approach the pet parrot quietly.
 Avoid yelling or talking loudly, especially if it’s perched on your shoulder.
-This calm, in-control behavior will make it easier for the parrot to relax.
+This calm, in-control behavior helps the parrot relax.

 Patience